EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * The sound for the Pushable vase doesn't loop in the way i'd like to, even if it technically works.
 * Player and Companion's collision shapes change size when on some states (Like Swimming) which can bring some weird things.
 * The off-screen pointer for the Companion is cropped by the screen's edges instead of being at a right distance from the edges/bourders.
-* Localization not working: Godot can't accept a CSV file with languages (en and pt) unless it's set to UTF 8 even though UTF 16 should be ideal because of characters used in Portuguese.

 # Current controls/Inputs:
 This is an area that needs to be improved: